Opening a Private or Nonpublic School

 To apply for a license to conduct a private academic school, a school owner shall review and comply with the

 Regulations Governing the State Board of Private Academic Schools.
-Upon review of the regulations, the Division of Planning requires that the education director and owner attend an in-service seminar held usually the first Tuesday of the month at 1:15 PM by the division staff.
+Upon review of the regulations, the Pennsylvania Department of Education's School Services Office requires that the education director and owner attend an in-service seminar held usually the first Tuesday of the month at 1:15 PM by the office staff.
 The in-service is only held at the Department of Education in Harrisburg, PA and you must have a confirmation letter/email to attend this in-service.
 Please email

 email@example.com to sign up.
 At the time of your attendance, you will receive the licensure application.

-Please note that the Division does not mail the private academic licensure application.
+Please note that the School Services Office does not mail the private academic licensure application.

-After reviewing the fully completed application packet, a Division staff member will contact the owner or education director to schedule an onsite visit of the school, at which time staff will take measurements and pictures of the rooms.
+After reviewing the fully completed application packet, a member of the School Services Office will contact the owner or education director to schedule an onsite visit of the school, at which time staff will take measurements and pictures of the rooms.

 Private Academic License Renewal